vishal-benake/Customer-Churn-Prediction-ML-Flask/README.md

 # 📊 Customer Churn Prediction using ML and Flask

-This project is a full-stack machine learning application that predicts customer churn for a Telco company.
-It features a trained Logistic Regression model, preprocessing pipelines, a user-friendly Flask web interface, and visual performance reports.
+This project demonstrates a complete end-to-end machine learning pipeline built with an industry-standard architecture.
+It follows a modular approach where the data ingestion, preprocessing, training, and deployment workflows are well-structured and reusable.
+The application predicts customer churn for a telecom company using a trained logistic regression model.
+The frontend is powered by a user-friendly Flask web interface, and the backend ensures dynamic, insightful visual reports for decision-making.

 ---